Bartholomey/the_lake_redoubt/julija/05_chapter_five.md

 I’m afraid that if somebody pulls me out of the water, I will simply shatter.
 What if somebody, or something, disturbs my flow?
 I don’t have the energy, no, not anymore, to adjust to the pull.
 My hand would be torn out.
 Cracks would appear.
 My half-startled, half-asleep face would probably not even shed a tear.
 The eyes would close ... and then ...

-*Symmetry Stranger pripomni: “Če bi te razumeli, te ne bi motili.” – Propadanje bitja, ki mu ni bilo usojeno, da ga drugi dvignejo.*
+*Symmetry Stranger remarks: “Those who will understand, will not try to save you.”* – The dilapidation of a creature destined to fall.

 **55**

 Uhm, would you like to ask or tell me something now?
 You may if you want to.

-*Symmetry Stranger me vpraša, kakšno obliko ali barvo žalosti čutim, ko me nosi reka.*
+*Symmetry Stranger wants to know the colour and shape of my sadness when I float in the river.*

 Moj odgovor: “It’s mostly a feeling of slight heaviness in my head.
 My eyelids drop a bit.
 A blank stare.
 A light sedative – like camomile tea.
 In musical terms: constant synthesizer-produced *ooohs* and *aaahs.* A feeling of no future; being in the moment.
 On the shape of the sadness beneath my skin: it depends.
 It’s shifting: sometimes it’s muffled, and sometimes it’s loud and vivid feelings-inducing.
 The feeling of sadness in the river is always of the muffled kind.

-*Symmetry Stranger pripomni, da voda drži najostrejše dele moje žalosti pod gladino, kjer ne morejo rezati, temveč zgolj obteževati in me s svojo težo tudi usmerjati.
-Vpraša, če v njej slišim odmeve iz preteklosti.*
+*Symmetry Stranger adds that the water holds the most severe parts of my sadness underneath the surface where they cannot cut; they can only weigh me down, and with that weight direct me as well ...
+“Do you hear echoes from the past?”*

-Moj odgovor: “U-unbelievable; you’re right.
+My reply: “U-unbelievable; you’re right.
 It’s a sedative, so thoughts should be kept at minimum.
 A gentle thought here and there.

 ...